-We have placed two (independent) behives at each site to enhance the requisite variety (n = ten behives).
-Six sampling campaigns at the same time (i.e., two months each) and in the same geographically referenced sites from September 2018 to September 2019 have been conducted.
-Trained beekeepers monitored the beehives and collected all the samples without using metallic equipment.
-All the selected matrices were collected separately six times throughout the study for each hive and apiary, using 50-mL conical sterile polypropylene centrifuge tubes (Falcon®, Corning Optical Communications S.r.l.
+We have placed two (independent) beehives at each site, aiming to enhance the requisite variety (n 152 = ten beehives).
+Six sampling campaigns at the same time (i.e., two months each) and in the same 153 geographically referenced sites from September 2018 to September 2019 have been conducted.
+154 Trained beekeepers monitored the beehives and collected all the samples without using metallic 155 equipment.
+All the selected matrices were collected separately six times throughout the study for 156 each hive and apiary, using 50-mL conical sterile polypropylene centrifuge tubes (Falcon®, 157 158 Corning Optical Communications S.r.l.
 Turin, Italy).
-At least 20 bees were collected directly from each hive (Astolfi et al., 2021).
-After transporting the samples to the laboratory, the wax samples were carefully washed with deionised water to remove any residues.
-Instead, the bees were not washed to consider the content of the elements both on and within the bees' bodies.
-The bees in their entirety can be considered passive samplers of atmospheric particulate matter, and the dust deposited on their bodies can affect the respective products of the hive.
-The bee body is covered with hairs, making it particularly suitable for capturing the particulate materials they encounter during their interactions with the environment (Girotti et al., 2020).
-However, it is necessary to emphasise that some authors (Leita et al. 1996; Porrini et al. 2002; Sadowska et al. 2019) showed differences between elements (As, Cd, Cr, Pb, Zn) deposited on the surface of the body of bees (removable by washing) and those detectable inside their bodies.
-Bees and wax samples were lyophilised for 48 h using a Heto Power Dry LL1500 freeze dryer from Thermo Electron Corporation (Waltham, Massachusetts, USA).
+At least 20 bees were collected directly from each hive as previously reported (Astolfi et al., 2021).
+After transporting the samples to the 159 160 laboratory, the wax samples were carefully washed with deionized water to remove any residues.
+Instead the bees were not washed in order to consider the content of the elements both on and 161 within the bodies of the bees.
+The bees in their entirety can be considered passive samplers of 162 atmospheric particulate matter and the dust deposited on their bodies can affect the respective 163 164 products of the hive.
+The bee body is covered with hairs, which make it particularly suitable for capturing the particulate materials they encounter during their interactions with the environment 165

+(Girotti et al., 2020).
+However, it is necessary to emphasize that some authors (Leita et al. 1996; Porrini et al. 2002; Sadowska et al. 2019) showed differences between elements (As, Cd, Cr, Pb, Zn) deposited on the surface of the body of bees (removable by washing) and those detectable inside their bodies.
+Bees and wax samples were lyophilized for 48h using a Heto Power Dry LL1500 freeze dryer from Thermo Electron Corporation (Waltham, Massachusetts, USA).
 All samples were stored in disposable graduated 10-mL polypropylene tubes (Artiglass, Due Carrare, PD, Italy) at -18 °C until analysis.